eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 };
 ```

-This would print the changed content of each thing the authenticated subject is allowed to `READ`.
+This would log the changed content of each thing the authenticated subject is allowed to `READ`.

 So when the `on` property of the `lamp` feature is changed to `true` via such an HTTP API call:
 ```